PennyLaneAI/pennylane/doc/introduction/quantum_datasets.rst

 Quantum Datasets
 =================

-PennyLane provides the :mod:`~.qdata` module to access quantum datasets comprising of quantum chemsitry data and quantum many-body spin systems data.
+PennyLane provides the :mod:`~.data` module to access quantum datasets comprising of quantum chemsitry data and quantum many-body spin systems data.
 It contains the functionalities to download these datasets from a server, store and manipulate it locally.
 It also provides tools for users to build such datasets themselves using the :class:`~.pennylane.qdata.QuantumData` class.